notoofquest/discord-bot/README.md

 # Installation Process:

-Clone the repo: git clone https://github.com/oofquest/discord-bot/ Then go to console and do: npm i discord.js
+Clone the repo: git clone https://github.com/oofquest/discord-bot/.

+Once your done, to go the console and do npm i discord.js

 and you should be good to go!